webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 With an eye toward automating the process of reorganizing the dom pages, the following outlines the steps required.

 * For the pages under [[dom/methods]], [[dom/properties]]
-** If the page's '''Applies to''' field is set, move the page under the location specified in that field ** Otherwise, leave the page where it is
+** If the page's '''Applies to''' field is set
+*** If there is no existing page in the location specified by the '''Applies to''' field, move the page under the location specified in that field
+*** If there is an existing page in the location specified by the '''Applies to''' field, move the page under '''dom/duplicates'''
+** Otherwise, leave the page where it is

 ==Amending the content==